sefffal/Octofitter.jl/docs/src/index.md

 efficient, differentiable code for your system.
 The package also contains analysis and visualization tools for understanding your results.

-Try DirectDetections in your browser in seconds!
+Try Octofitter in your browser in seconds!
 Click below to launch an example in GitHub Codespaces.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=584480871)